Email This Post Print This Post

 Let’s start at the beginning…

-As you might already know from looking at my photo galleries, I went to round 5 of the 2009 motocross series in Lakewood, Colorado (also known as “Thunder Valley”).
+As you might already know from looking at my photo galleries, I went to round 5 of the 2009 series in Lakewood, Colorado (also known as “Thunder Valley”).
 It was my very first time there, as I never had the chance to race on this track and retired before I could, so I was pretty excited.
 A brand new track I’ve never seen or been to before…it’s almost like getting a new girlfriend, you get butterflies in your stomach and you can’t wait to explore all these new areas (although being married to the best women in the world beats that any day)!

 Alessi patiently waiting for second practice to start.